Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Discussions

 Fig.~\ref{fig_sensor_matrix} depicts relative performance scores of different iMarker fabrication variants and the designed sensor configurations for their detection, where larger areas indicate higher values.
 The relative performance scores were assigned based on theoretical analysis and experimental observations, which will be described in detail.

-In Fig.~\ref{fig_sensor_matrix}-a, three primary performance aspects of the iMarker variants have been analyzed.
+In Fig.~\ref{fig_sensor_matrix}a, three primary performance aspects of the iMarker variants have been analyzed.
 Regarding \enquote{invisibility,} \ac{UV}-range iMarkers remain entirely imperceptible to the eye, while \ac{IR}-range iMarkers may exhibit slight visibility due to scattering under extreme lighting conditions.
 Visible-range iMarkers, on the other hand, are designed to blend into patterned backgrounds; however, upon close inspection, they remain minimally visible to the human eye.
 When \enquote{readability} is studied, visible-range iMarkers have better compatibility with standard cameras and do not require additional illumination.
-However, \ac{IR}- and \ac{UV}-range iMarkers require dedicated illumination sources and particular sensors, with varied detection performance based on environmental conditions.
-Finally, and in terms of \enquote{detection equipment cost} (camera, flashlight, \textit{etc.}), visible-range iMarkers are the most economical, as they can be detected using standard cameras. \ac{UV} equipment (camera and illumination sources) is generally the most expensive among the three, and \ac{IR}-range iMarker detection equipment cost lies in between.
+However, \ac{IR}- and \ac{UV}-range iMarkers require dedicated illumination sources and specific sensors, and their detection performance varies with environmental conditions.
+Finally, and in terms of \enquote{detection equipment cost} (camera, flashlight, \textit{etc.}), visible-range iMarkers are the most economical, as they can be detected using standard cameras. \ac{UV} equipment (camera and illumination sources) is generally the most expensive of the three, and \ac{IR}-range iMarker detection equipment costs lie between them.

-Considering the sensor-related factors shown in Fig.~\ref{fig_sensor_matrix}-b, the performance scores can be studied in five aspects.
+Considering the sensor-related factors shown in Fig.~\ref{fig_sensor_matrix}b, the performance scores can be studied in five aspects.
 In \enquote{design complexity,} the static single-vision setup is the most straightforward, requiring only a static polarizer attached to the lens.
-The dynamic single-vision setup has moderate complexity by incorporating a function generator to control polarization.
-Dual-vision configurations represent the most complex designs, with the cube beamsplitter offering more reliable light division than the plate one, which requires precise alignment for optimal beam splitting.
-The design complexity directly influences the \enquote{sensor cost.} The static single-vision setup offers the most economical solution, requiring only a polarizer, while the dynamic single-vision configuration incurs additional costs due to its polarization control components.
-Dual-vision setups are generally more expensive.
-They require two cameras, a beamsplitter (either cube or plate), and a structural mounting cage to ensure precise alignment and stability.
+The dynamic single-vision setup has moderate complexity, incorporating a function generator to control polarization.
+Dual-vision configurations are more complex, with the cube beamsplitter offering more reliable light division than the plate beamsplitter, which requires precise alignment for optimal splitting.
+The design complexity directly influences the \enquote{sensor cost.} The static single-vision setup is the most economical, requiring only a polarizer, whereas the dynamic single-vision configuration incurs additional costs due to its polarization-control components.
+Dual-vision setups are generally more expensive: they require two cameras, a beamsplitter (either cube or plate), and a structural mounting cage to ensure precise alignment and stability.